cloudquery/cloudquery/website/tables/datadog/datadog_slos.md

 # Table: datadog_slos

-This table shows data for Datadog Slos.
+This table shows data for Datadog SLOs.

 The composite primary key for this table is (**account_name**, **id**).